top of page

 As invertebrates, all tarantulas molt their exoskeleton.
 This occurs more often in younger tarantulas, while adults may only molt once or twice a year.
 Do not touch or handle your tarantula during this molting process.
 Signs your tarantula may soon molt include, refusing of food (for a couple weeks or even a month), reduced activity, a bald spot on the abdomen, and dull coloration.
 Remove all uneaten food from the tarantula’s enclosure, as tarantulas are vulnerable after molt and uneaten insects may injure them.
 This is a good time to slightly increase the humidity in the enclosure.
 When a tarantula molts it will lay on its back, arboreal species may be on their sides usually in their vertical nests.
 The old exoskeleton will separate at the carapace and abdomen and the legs will be pulled out, leaving behind an exoskeleton that looks much like a hollowed out tarantula.
 Your tarantula will be pale and soft after molting and should be left alone and unfed for a week or two to allow its new exoskeleton to harden.

-• While some tarantula species are docile and tolerate handling, it should not be done often.
+• While some tarantula species are docile handling tarantulas is a risk to the spider and the handler.
 Even small falls can easily injure your tarantula.
 All tarantulas have venom and their bites have unpleasant side effects to humans, severity depends on the species.
 When threatened tarantulas can also kick urticating hairs off of their abdomen which can cause itching and irritation.

 Tarantula